CanarysAutomationsInternal/TailwindTradersLabs-Old/Developing Intelligent Apps with Azure/README.md

    ![](images/PasteComputerVision_14.png)

-1. If you wish to use only the handwriting recognition service in your app, skip to next section to Build and Run the app.
+1. If you wish to use only the handwriting recognition service in your app, skip to the next section to Build and Run the app.
 But, if you wish to add in-app logo recognition to your app, continue with next step.

 1. The in-app logo recognition is accomplished by using Azure Custom Vision.
 In order to use the service in the app, you need to create a new Custom Vision project and train it with the images provided in the repo under the **documents/training_dataset** folder.
 Go to <a href="https://azure.microsoft.com/en-us/services/cognitive-services/custom-vision-service/" target="blank">Azure Custom Vision</a> page and click **Get started**, and **Sign In** using your Azure credentials.